sustrik/uxy/README.md

 ### uxy re

-Reads the lines of the input and parses each one using the supplied regular expression.
-Matched groups are then assigned to the fields specified in the header.
+Field-based grep.
+If one argument is given it searches for the supplied regular expression in any fields of the UXY input.
+If two arguments are given it searches for the pattern in the specified field.
+Note that the pattern matching works on decoded field values, not on the UXY representation of the fields.
+For example, for field "A B" A matches but "A does not.

 ```
+$ cat test.uxy
+NAME     SIZE
+README.md 8060
+test.csv 45
+test.uxy 0
+uxy      13458
+$ cat test.uxy | uxy re csv
+NAME     SIZE
+test.csv 45
+$ cat test.uxy | uxy re csv NAME
+NAME     SIZE
+test.csv 45
-$ ls -l | uxy re "TIME NAME" ".* +(.*) +(.*)"
+$ cat test.uxy | uxy re csv SIZE
-TIME NAME
+NAME     SIZE
-14:28 README.md
-14:22 uxy
 ```

 ### uxy reformat